-3. Use the --isoseq mode.
-Note that this cannot be combined with the --guess option.

-4. The output will be only different pairs with a 5p and 3p combination: demux.5p--tissue1_3p.bam demux.5p--tissue2_3p.bam
+- 3. Use the --isoseq mode.
+Note that this cannot be combined with the --quess option. - 4.
+The output will be only different pairs with a 5p and 3p combination:

+'''

+demux.5p--tissue1_3p.bam

+demux.5p--tissue2_3p.bam

+'''

 The --isoseq parameter set is very conservative for removing any spurious and ambiguous calls, and guarantees that only proper asymmetric (barcoded) primer are used in downstream analyses.
-Good libraries reach >75% CCS Reads passing the Demultiplex Barcodes filters.
+Good libraries reach >75% CCS reads passing the Demultiplex Barcodes filters.

-BAM Tags
+BAM tags

-In SMRT Link v8.0 and earlier, no LB and SM tags were written the BAM file.
-In SMRT Link v10.2, LB and SM tags are set by the user in Run Design.
-The SM tag can also be set in Demultiplex Barcodes in SMRT[®] Analysis.
+In SMRT Link v11.0, LB and SM tags are set by the user in Run Design.
+The SM tag can also be set in Demultiplex Barcodes in SMRT Analysis.